amchappell9/whats-that-lyric/README.md

 - ~~Reorganize components for new layout~~
 - ~~Redo logic with hooks~~
 - ~~Move keys to .env files~~
+- Add functionality to refresh content when you reload the tab (possibly with service worker?)
 - Refactor SongCredits.js
 - Change ajax requests to axios
 - ~~Setup auto recheck for song change on spotify~~ -might need to refine further